Scott McKay (politician)

 Scott McKay (born December 2, 1960) is a Canadian politician, who served as a former leader of the Green Party of Quebec and a former Montreal council member.
 McKay was elected in 2008 to the Quebec National Assembly for the Parti Québécois but he was defeated in the 2014 Quebec election.

 Background

-McKay was born to a francophone mother and an Irish-anglophone father in the town of Montréal-Est. He has completed a M.Sc. in Environmental sciences at the Université du Québec à Montréal and is currently working in the field of water treatment.
+McKay was born to a francophone mother and an Irish-anglophone father in the town of Montréal-Est. He has completed a MSc in Environmental sciences at the Université du Québec à Montréal and is currently working in the field of water treatment.
 He also obtained a bachelor's degree in sciences at the UQAM in 1987.

 Municipal politics

 In 1986, he was elected to Montreal's City Council as candidate of Jean Doré's Rassemblement des citoyens et citoyennes de Montréal (RCM) for the district of Honoré-Beaugrand.
 He was re-elected in 1990, but lost to Ivon Le Duc in 1994 as Pierre Bourque became mayor.